garystafford/k8s-istio-observe-backend/README.md

-# Go-based Microservices Observability Demo with Kubernetes and Istio 1.0
+# Go-based Microservices Observability Demo with Istio 1.0

 _Kubernetes Work In Progress_